§ 9001C Intent and purpose.

 § 9006C Requirements for agency technology projects.

-(a) Within guidelines established by the Department of Technology and Information, no new technology project may be initiated by any department or agency unless covered by a formal project plan approved by the Department or agency head.
+(a) Within guidelines established by the Department of Technology and Information, no new technology project may be initiated by any agency unless covered by a formal project plan approved by the Department and agency head.
 Such plan will be in the form prescribed by the Chief Information Officer, but shall include in any case:

 (1) A statement of work to be done, existing work to be modified or displaced;